mikecotrone/CalendarTimeChooser/README.md

                      ie. time String parts -> (hourString, MinString, AmPmString) this will allow you maximum control on your desired final format

           -  Calendar_Container1 --> SelectedDate  :: This Event will present to you the user's selected date as a 'date'

-4. Remove the "StartWindow" as this is just part of this packaged Demo